visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/VolumePlot.rst

 volume-rendered image.
 Data values with a lower opacity allow more to be seen and give the plot a gel-like appearance, while data values with higher opacity appear more solid and occlude objects behind them.
-The controls for setting opacities are located at the botton of the window in the **Opacity** area.
+The controls for setting opacities are located at the button of the window in the **Opacity** area.

 .. _volume_plot_opacity: